Nobel Voices for Disarmament: 1901-2001

 - How does the violin's melody make you feel?
 (Various answers will emerge, probably including "sad", "lonely", "poignant", "reflective" and "thoughtful".)

 - Who was Alfred Nobel who instituted the Nobel Prize?
 (He was a Swedish chemist, living 1833-1896, who established a foundation for honoring outstanding individuals every year from throughout the world in the fields of physics, chemistry, physiology or medicine, literature, and peace.)

-- For more info, see the following publications by Philip Noel-Baker: Disarmament (1926) and The Arms Race Programme for World Disarmament (1958).
+See Philip Noel-Baker's Disarmament (1926) and The Arms Race Programme for World Disarmament (1958).

 - Who was Joseph Rotblat?
 (He was a nuclear physicist, born in Poland, who later lived in England and the United States.
 He and the Pugwash conferences were co-recipients of the Nobel Peace Prize in 1995.)

 Click here for a full biography of Joseph Rotblat.

 - Why did he, once working on the Manhattan Project in New Mexico destined to develop the atomic bomb, leave the project?
 (He decided that he would rather dedicate his life to preventing wars, especially since the Germans in World War II had discontinued their pursuit of the atomic bomb.

 - What were the Pugwash Conferences on Science and World Affairs?
 (Co-founded by Joseph Rotblat, they were meetings of scientists in the 1950s to consider cooperative solutions to security that would not involve weapons of mass destruction.)

 See the Pugwash Conferences on Science and World Affairs.